-Examples of stacked samples forming predictions to the pseudo-data from the same but statistically independent samples showing a peaked $\mtt$ and the $\Chittbar$ variable distributions of signal for the $y_0$ model (Figure~\ref{fig_stack_Detector_model_y0_compact_RS}), a broader enhancement in terms of the top quark transverse momentum \ptt{} and $\pttt / \mtt$ for the $Z'$ model (Figure~\ref{fig_stack_Detector_model_zp_compact_RS}) are shown, together with the large signal in the tail of the $\Etmiss$ distribution for the DM pair production (Figure~\ref{fig_stack_Detector_models_Met_compact_RS}).
+Here we present examples of stacked samples forming predictions compared to the pseudo-data from the same but statistically independent samples.
+One can observe peaked $\mtt$ and the $\Chittbar$ variable distributions of signal for the $y_0$ model (Figure~\ref{fig_stack_Detector_model_y0_compact_RS}), a~broader enhancement in terms of the top quark transverse momentum \ptt{} and $\pttt / \mtt$ for the $Z'$ model (Figure~\ref{fig_stack_Detector_model_zp_compact_RS}), together with the large signal in the tail of the $\Etmiss$ distribution for the DM pair production (Figure~\ref{fig_stack_Detector_models_Met_compact_RS}).